ocroquette/teamcity-autopin/README.md

 ### Pinning using build features

-The easiest way to pin builds automatically is to add the build feature "Pin build" provided by the plugin.
+The easiest way to pin builds automatically is to add the build feature "Pin the build" provided by the plugin.
 It has the following parameters:

 * Filters:
   * On status (successful, failed or any)